aftab-ai/JWT_Auth/Backend/READEME.md

 - **Express-Validator** - Express-validator is a set of express.js middlewares that wraps the extensive collection of validators and sanitizers offered by validator.js.
 - **Json Web Token** - JSON web token (JWT), pronounced "jot", is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 Again, JWT is a standard, meaning that all JWTs are tokens, but not all tokens are JWTs.
 - **Cookie-Parser** - Cookie Parser, parse Cookie header and populate req.cookies with an object keyed by the cookie names.
+- **Crypto** - Crypto is a module provides cryptographic functionality that includes a set of wrappers for OpenSSL's hash, HMAC, cipher, decipher, sign, and verify functions.